GabrielBrotas/gitops/README.md

     - No one can commit direct to this branch, you have to create a pull request in order to commit some change

 Add Rule
-- add the same rules to the develop branch# gitops
+- add the same rules to the develop branch
-# gitops